-A couple weeks ago, I tuned in to listen to a conversation with beloved Hollyhock presenter Thomas Atum O’Kane.
-Among the many poignant insights he shared, Atum spoke about the need to practice grace as we live through these times.
-I’ll be honest, it’s been challenging for me.
-Fortunately, despite the grief for what “might have been” of our season at Hollyhock, the employment loss for many of our friends and team members, and the resulting reshuffling of roles on our remaining team, there are others around me who have stepped forward and who are showing me what it means to lead with grace.
+Beloved Hollyhock presenter Thomas Atum O’Kane spoke about the need to practice grace as we live through these times.
+Fortunately, despite the grief for what “might have been” of our season at Hollyhock and the employment loss for many of our friends and team members, there are others around me who have stepped forward and who are showing me what it means to lead with grace.
 Read More.

 Keeping the Garden Gates Open

 Hollyhock may be closed for at least another month, but our garden is staying open!
-We are keeping the food production in our garden growing strong so we can feed our staff affected with unemployment and our community members who do not have the means.
-We’ll also be sharing regular gardens tips over the coming months to get out of your home and into the dirt.
+We are keeping the food production in our garden growing strong so we can feed our staff affected with unemployment.
 Read More.

 Safety on Campus

-- Posting BCCDC hygiene tips in all bathrooms, offering advice on hand washing and other ways to stay safe.
+- BCCDC hygiene tips posted in all bathrooms, offering advice on hand washing and other ways to stay safe

-- Each person coming to Hollyhock is navigating unique concerns.
-We are working with our program presenters to make sure that if folks are at high risk or are concerned that they may be sick, they feel supported in staying home.
+- Each person coming to Hollyhock on our remote Cortes Island is navigating unique concerns.
+If folks are at high risk or are concerned that they may be sick, they are supported in staying home.

 Cancellation & Refund Policy

 We understand that many people are concerned about their physical, emotional, and financial well-being during this time, and that every person’s situation will be unique.
-We have made some changes to our cancellation policy and will review it every 2 weeks or as needed, making adjustments as the situation evolves.
+We have made some changes to our cancellation policy:

-- If you are registered for a program that is postponed or cancelled due to COVID-19 (currently all registrations before June 29th), we are happy to provide you with a full refund.
+If you are registered for a program that is postponed or cancelled due to COVID-19, we are happy to provide you with a full refund.
 Your business is really important to us, especially in this moment of uncertainty.
 If you are willing and able to turn your reservation into a credit that can be used for any of our services anytime in the next two years, we would be very grateful for your support.
+This will allow us to use these funds to offset the costs incurred by the impact of COVID-19.
 Deciding to hold a credit now does not preclude you from asking for a full refund later on.

 - Currently feeling ill